Fern Class

 Communication and language

-Emerald class is a total communication environment.
+Fern class is a total communication environment.
 We are focusing on the development of communication throughout the whole day whether this be an adult led group session or simply through the basis of play.
 Communication and language is the very foundation of what we strive for within Emerald class, as it enables children to communicate their needs.
-Communication and language is supported through the use of our Attention Autism sessions which consist of stage 1 and 2, as well as our listening and attention group and our literacy sessions.
-The children again have access to devices to help aid with their communication and to encourage language where possible, the various tool they use are sound buttons, Picture Exchange Communication System (PECS) and Aided Language Display (ALD) boards.
+Communication and language is supported through the use of our Attention Autism sessions which consist of stage 1 ,2, and 3 as well as our listening and attention group and our literacy sessions.
+The children again have access to devices to help aid with their communication and to encourage language where possible, the various tool they use are sound buttons and Aided Language Display (ALD) boards.

 Literacy

 Our literacy sessions are theme based throughout the terms.
-For example in September our topic was ‘all about me.’
-We looked closely at stories that discussed the difference and uniqueness of every individual child and their families.
-We focussed heavily on PSED – personal, social and emotional development within these books, to support the children with emotional regulation when starting the new academic year and adapting to an unfamiliar environment.
+We look closely at stories that are related to our theme for the term.
 Our literacy sessions are sensory based, also known as sensory stories.
 These consist of the children using all of their senses when taking part in the literacy session such as sight, taste, smell, sound and touch.
 One adult leads with various objects and props relating back to the story which involves each child.
 The Early Years Practitioners (EYPs) support the children and model the types of behaviours associated to help enhance their communication skills as well as their listening and attention.
+After the children have had their input session they all then take part in individualised reading tasks and then do writing tasks which consist of mark make in sensory products.

 Mathematics